IamWarHead/ddb-game-log/README.md

 # DDB Gamelog module

-Make your D&D Beyond rolls visible in Foundry Virtual Tabletop with ease. **No browser extensions needed**
+Make your D&D Beyond rolls visible in Foundry Virtual Tabletop with ease.

+**No browser extensions needed for displaying rolls. :rocket:**

 **Good to know:**